rc0r/afl-utils/README.md

 startup feature (`-s <delay>` option) a try!
 Chose the startup delay with caution depending on your corpus size.
 For small corpora a few seconds should work well, for corpora containing tens or hundreds of thousands of files much greater delays (minutes, hours or even days) are needed to have an effect.
+If you have no clue what to chose or you're simply lazy, try `auto`.
+This will estimate a delay based on the chosen afl timeout and the number of samples in the input dir (for initial start ups) or in the queue dirs of the individual fuzzers (for resumes).

     $ afl-multicore -c target.conf -s 120 resume 64
+    $ afl-multicore -c target.conf -s auto resume 64

 ### Configuration settings